zacharygriffee/rxprotoplex-rpc/readme.md

 # rxprotoplex-rpc

 ## Overview
 `connectAndRpc$` and `listenAndConnectionAndRpc$` are utility functions designed for establishing connections and creating RPC (Remote Procedure Call) instances from streams in a reactive programming context.
 These functions are built using RxJS and leverage JSON encoding for data transmission over specified channels.
+They also include configurable parameters such as timeout settings for enhanced control.

 Additionally, the module provides utility operators like `switchRpcRequest`, `tapNotify`, and `tapExpose` for handling RPC requests, notifications, and exposing methods within an observable stream.